 |

-Fernando A.
+Fernando

-Engineering at IST – University of Lisbon and Past-President of the Civil
+Civil Engineering at IST – University of Lisbon and Past-President of the

-Engineering Department.
+Civil Engineering Department.
 He was President of Portuguese Association of

 Structural Engineers (APEE), President of the European Council of Civil